Whether you like football or not, almost everyone is familiar with Futbol Club Barcelona.

 - Camp Nou opened in 1957, taking three years to build.

 And that is just 9!
-There is so much you’ll learn on the tour.
+You’ll learn so much on the tour.

 FAQ About The Camp Nou Experience